 On average, my individual housing cost has been $839.94 per month since leaving undergrad.
 If I were to remove the period from January 2010 to January 2012—where I was Very Important—the average monthly cost would be $733.84.
 During this period, I spent $1,446.79/month on average—$712.96/month more than my $733.84/month average ignoring this period.
 In just two years, I blew $17,823.93 in housing costs above my average housing expense.

 During this period, I had a relatively high income, lived well, and invested about half my income.
 Had I, instead, rented inline with the average housing cost I simply would have invested the difference.
-The $712.96/month expense from January 2010 to January 2012 would have been invested in a total stock market fund like VTSAX.
+The $712.96/month expense from January 2010 to January 2012 would have been invested in a total US stock market fund like VTSAX.
 So, what would the value of those investments be today?
 Take a look at the table below.

 |Date||Cost/share ($)1||VTSAX Shares Owned||Value ($)||Monthly Housing Cost ($)||VTSAX Investment ($)2|